 There are two pubs in town, both open Monday.
-Rest your weary bones with Damien and Claire at the Royal Mail, who are probably still recovering from the sold out Mental as Anything gig they hosted a couple of weeks ago.
+Rest your weary bones with Damien and Claire at the Royal Mail (the Bottom pub), or Hearn’s Meredith Hotel (the Top pub).
 Foxy’s, just on the way out of town towards Geelong, the Meredith Roadhouse, and the Corner Store, all sell a bunch of deep fried treats, as well as ice creams and various other items.
 There’s also the Back Creek Café, on the corner of Staughton Street and the Midland Highway, which will be trading at various times over the weekend.

 A Ghostly Pick Me Up